Supporting Your New Faculty

 - Grant writing.
 Our Office of Sponsored Programs can help walk faculty through the proposal process.

-Building on the information offered at the general orientation, you can highlight and expand on what's important to their success in your department.
+You can highlight and expand on what's important to their success in your department by building on information from the general orientation.

 Creating a Welcoming Environment